Roger Griswold: Biography

 influence of Jeffersonian Democrats and the Louisiana Purchase, which they felt would dilute Northern influence.
 Griswold declined President John Adams' request for him to serve as the Secretary of War in 1801.

 Griswold served as judge of the Supreme Court of Connecticut from 1807 to 1809.
 He was presidential elector on the Charles Cotesworth Pinckney and Rufus King ticket.
 He was the Lieutenant Governor of Connecticut from 1809 to 1811, and was the Governor of Connecticut from 1811 until his unexpected death in Norwich on October 25, 1812, at the age of 50.
 He is interred in Griswold Cemetery at Black Hall, in the town of Lyme (now Old Lyme, Connecticut).
 When Griswold, Connecticut, was incorporated in 1815, it was named in his honor.

 Lyon-Griswold brawl

 On January 30, 1798, a hearing was held on whether or not to remove William Blount of Tennessee from office.
 Matthew Lyon, a Democratic-Republican congressman from Vermont, was ignoring Griswold on purpose, because they were from opposite parties.
 This led to Griswold calling Lyon a scoundrel to which Lyon retaliated by spitting in Griswold's face.
-Two weeks later, after Lyon was not removed from office for the spitting, Griswold attacked Lyon with his cane.
+Lyon was not removed from office for the spitting, so, about two weeks later, Griswold attacked Lyon with his cane.
+After withstanding multiple blows from Griswold, Lyon acquired some tongs, and began to joust Griswold.
+Afterward, the House voted to not expel either Griswold or Lyon.